Information for Afghans

 Please Note: Federal law requires that every employer who recruits, refers for a fee, or hires an individual for employment in the United States completes the Form I-9, Employment Eligibility Verification.
 Additional information about the Form I-9 and your rights as an employee can be found at www.uscis.gov/i-9-central.

 USCIS is providing immigration services to Afghan nationals and their immediate family members evacuated to the United States who require additional immigration processing after entry.
-Afghan nationals and their families relocated to the United States as part of this operation are made up of distinct groups:
+Afghan nationals and their families relocated to the United States are made up of distinct groups:

 |Were admitted into the United States by U.S. Customs and Border Protection (CBP) as a lawful permanent resident||